markjaquith/hk/docs/about.md

 I built hk, however there are other design decisions worth noting that I think makes hk a better experience than its peers:

 - hk has a bunch of [builtins](https://github.com/jdx/hk/tree/main/pkl/builtins) you can use for common linters like `prettier` or `black`.
+- hk stashes unstaged changes before running "fix" hooks.
+This prevents a common issue with pre-commit hooks where files containing both staged and unstaged changes get modified and the unstaged changes end up being staged erroneously.
 - By default, hk uses libgit2 to directly interact with git instead of shelling out many times to `git`.
   (This generally makes hk much faster but there are situations like `fsmonitor` where it may perform worse)
 - hk is a Rust CLI which gives it great startup performance.